PIGEON GUILLEMOT (Cepphus columba)

-Pigeon sized, they measure 12–14 inches (30–36 cm).
-In breeding plumage, black with large white wing patch interrupted by two black stripes.
+Wing and foot-propelled diving bird.
+Pigeon-sized, they measure 12–14 inches (30–36 cm).
+In breeding plumage, black with large white wing patch.
 In winter, head and upper parts lighten slightly, giving dusky mottled effect; underparts are white with buff-coloured barring on flanks and dusky wing linings.
 In all seasons, feet and bill lining brilliant red.

 One or two whitish or greenish, dark-spotted eggs in a crevice or burrow.